tamamo-chan/bigdata-twitter-analysis/README.md

 for providing most of the code.
 We have fixed minor issues, like faulty flask argument passing and removed the need for quickstart.cloudera servers, as they no longer exist.

+# FAQ

+Q: Getting ImportError: cannot import name defaultdict

+A: Ensure the nltk library is version 3.0.0.
+The newest 3.5 does not work with Python 2.7.